LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Experiments

 \subsection{Non-IID federated learning}

-Previous experiments worked under the setting that client data was IID and the bins were initialized the same for everyone.
+Previous experiments worked under the setting that client data was IID and the biases were initialized the same for everyone.
 In these experiments, the clients contain non-IID distributions.
-We use OrganAMNIST instead of the CIFAR dataset, as it has a less uniform average pixel intensity distribution which is shown in Figure~\ref{fig:dataset-distributions}.
+We use OrganAMNIST instead of the CIFAR dataset, as it has a less uniform average pixel intensity distribution which is shown in Appendix Figure~\ref{fig:distribution-datasets}.
 For OrganAMNIST, label-based separation also results in individual distributions with larger differences in mean and SD.
 For this separation, each client has data from a single class.
 Since OrganAMNIST only has 11 classes, several clients share data from the same label.
 However, this is not known to the server so the distributions of clients are learned independently.
-We use a dataset agnostic bin initialization for the first round, where all clients have bins with mean -0.5 and SD 0.25 following a normal distribution.
-This value is adjusted after each training round separately for each client based on observing the activated bins.
+We use a dataset agnostic bias initialization for the first round, where all clients have initial biases with mean -0.5 and SD 0.25 following a normal distribution.
+This value is adjusted after each training round separately for each client based on observing the activated biases.

-We use $100$ clients for each experiment, but vary the client batch size as $64$, $32$, $16$, and $8$.
-Since OrganAMNIST uses single channel images, we are able to attack all clients with our baseline model (with $256$ convolutional kernels).
-Figure~\ref{fig:organ-leakage-results} shows the number of images leaked over several training iterations for the different batch sizes.
-The total number of images for each batch size is the (number of clients)$\cdot$(batch size).
-Despite the difference in total images, after just the first training round of observing, a massive jump in leaked images occurs for all different batch sizes.
-The largest case is with a batch size of 64 where this jump leads to an increase of $64.29\%$ more leaked images.
-The smallest jump is for a batch size of 8 with an increase of $57.85\%$ images.
-After the initial jump, the total leakage fluctuates slightly between rounds, due to randomness of the client batches and bin initialization.
+We use $100$ clients for each experiment each training over 8 local iterations, but we vary the local mini-batch size as $8$, $4$, and $2$ (total of $64$, $32$, and $16$ images).
+The FC layer size is setup equal to $4\times$ the total number of images and we use $\textit{CSF}=100$.
+Figure~\ref{fig:organ-leakage-results} shows the number of images leaked over several training rounds for the different local mini-batch sizes.
+The total number of images for each local mini-batch size is $6400$, $3200$, and $1600$ respectively.
+After just the first training round of observing neuron activations, a jump in leaked images occurs for all mini-batch sizes.
+An increase of $62.32\%$, $59.53\%$, and $50.92\%$ leaked images is observed for local mini-batch sizes $8$, $4$, and $2$ respectively.
+After the initial jump, the total leakage fluctuates slightly between rounds due to randomness of the client mini-batch.